 Lab/participation (7.5% of final grade): Lab scores will be determined by class participation (discussion, questions, etc., within both the lab and lecture) and lab attendance.
 The weekly lab sections will be spent doing either hands-on demonstrations/discussions, review sessions for the exams, or retaking the midterms.
 Attendance at the review sessions or midterm retakes is optional, but to receive full credit for the lab participation portion of the final score, you must attend all of the sessions in which hands-on demonstrations is performed.
 If you are unable to attend the lab section in which you are enrolled, you may attend one of the other sections (space permitting).
 However, if circumstances in your life make it impossible to attend any lab section during a given week, you may do a make-up assignment to earn up to 90% of the missed lab.
-For the make-up assignment, you must either attend one of the events listed in the Lab Documents portion of the blackboard site, or listen to one of the podcasts linked there (these may be updated throughout the term, as new material presents itself).
+For the make-up assignment, you must either attend one of the events listed in the Lab Documents portion of the canvas site, or listen to one of the podcasts linked there (these may be updated throughout the term, as new material presents itself).
 Then, you must write a short response paper on the event or podcast (at least 2 pages, 12 point font, double spaced, 1 inch margins) - tell what you found most interesting, describe insights that you gained, discuss related issues that were brought to mind, etc. Email your paper (in pdf or doc format) to the instructor for credit.
 NOTE: You are only allowed one paper to make up for one missed lab.
-If you find that you will be missing two or more labs throughout the term, please notify the instructor as soon as possible to discuss other possible remedies.
+If you find that you will be missing two or more labs throughout the term for valid reasons, please notify the instructor as soon as possible to discuss other possible remedies.

 Quizzes (12.5%): Short quizzes will occasionally be given in class.
-Although these quizzes are usually scheduled for the first lecture of each week, there may be a few exceptions (see the course outline, below).
 Quizzes will contain 3 multiple choice questions that pertain to the recently presented lecture material and the readings from the text.
 Questions will occasionally be drawn from readings that have been assigned but have not yet been discussed in lecture (even those due the day of the quiz); however, these questions will be of a more general nature and should be easily answered if you have read the material.

-Of the eight quizzes, the two with the lowest scores will be dropped, with the average score of the remaining six yielding 10% of the final grade.
+Of the eight quizzes, the two with the lowest scores will be dropped, with the average score of the remaining six yielding 12.5% of the final grade.
 No make-up quizzes will be offered; if you miss a quiz, that grade will be one of the two that will be dropped.